joshjohanning/ado_workitems_to_github_issues/README.md

 ## Instructions for Running in Actions

+The recommendation is to use a GitHub App to run the migration - a GitHub app has higher rate limits than using a user PAT.

 1. Create GitHub App with (can use this [reference](https://josh-ops.com/posts/github-apps/#creating-a-github-app)).
 Use the following permissions:
     + Repo: `Contents:Read`
     + Repo: `Issues:Read and write`